Building a Secure Website in 12 Steps

 6. Check your admin permissions

-Regularly checking website administrator permissions is easy and goes a long way toward securing your website.
+Regularly checking website administrator permissions is a simple process and significantly aids in the goal of securing your website.
 This ensures that only authorized people can access sensitive areas and functionality, reducing the risk of unauthorized changes, data breaches, and malicious activities.
-By maintaining tight control over admin permissions, website owners can protect their site's integrity and user data.

 8. Run regular backups

-Regularly scheduled backups enable you to restore your website to its previous state quickly in the event of an attack or system failure, minimizing downtime and data loss.
-Automatic backups also eliminate the risk of human error and ensure that critical data is regularly backed up without requiring manual intervention.
-By implementing automatic website backups, you can proactively protect your website's data and functionality, mitigating the risk of cyberattacks and enhancing your overall site’s security.
+Regularly scheduled website backups enable you to quickly restore your site to its previous state in the event of an attack or system failure, minimizing downtime and data loss.
+A dependable backup routine also safeguards content that might otherwise be lost due to accidental deletions or corrupted files.
+Automatic backups eliminate the risk of human error and ensure that critical data is regularly stored without requiring manual intervention.

 9. Work with a reliable hosting provider

-Using a reliable hosting company is a critical best practice for any website owner.
-Trustworthy website hosting ensures that your servers are secure, backed up, and regularly maintained, reducing the risk of data breaches.
 However, using a cheap web hosting service that is more easily compromised can expose your site to significant vulnerabilities, putting your sensitive data and reputation at risk.
-Their hosting plans typically offer additional security features, such as SSL certificates, firewalls, and intrusion detection systems, that can further enhance your overall protection and provide peace of mind.
+Higher-tier hosting plans typically offer additional security features, such as SSL certificates, firewalls, and intrusion detection systems, that can further improve overall website security and provide peace of mind.

 Consequences of cybersecurity risk

-• Loss of sensitive information.
-This includes the theft of credit card numbers, phone numbers, emails, and other personal data from hackers.
+• Loss of sensitive information: This includes the theft of credit card numbers, phone numbers, emails, and other personal data from hackers.

 • Fines for failing PCI compliance: Businesses can be fined for not meeting PCI DSS (Payment Card Industry Data Security Standard) requirements, which protect customer payment data.

-• Poor SEO performance.
-Search engines, like Google, can and will blacklist websites that have malicious code on them.
+• Poor SEO performance: Search engines, like Google, can and will blacklist websites that have malicious code on them.
 This could result in major decreases in web traffic and revenue.

-• Damaged business reputation.
-A single hacking incident can have a big impact on your reputation, and restoring trust may not be as simple as recovering from being blacklisted.
+• Damaged business reputation: A single hacking incident can have a big impact on your reputation, and restoring trust may not be as simple as recovering from being blacklisted.

 Latest Articles